Languages Pricing FAQ Contact Log in For Business Get Started

 Interviews, panels, and recorded meetings

 Consider a recorded panel discussion or interview with two or more speakers.
 Identifying who is speaking matters, especially if subtitles will be edited, reviewed, or reused for transcripts.
+Here, diarization and consistency are often more important than prose elegance.

 Best fit: AssemblyAI or Deepgram Nova 3.
 Both support speaker diarization and handle conversational speech well.
 AssemblyAI is particularly reliable at scale, while Nova 3 offers better timing precision.